 - Catholic Charities Fort Worth Northwest Campus, Wichita Falls

-We’re also looking for volunteers to commit to one of two opportunities:
+We’re also looking for volunteers to assist with ongoing recovery efforts.

 As is to be expected, we will continue to need your support for the long term well-being of people displaced and seeking case management from us in the coming months.
 We’re here for the long haul and it will take a lot of energy to rebuild lives, not limited to financial planning, apartment setups, job placement aid, school enrollment, and more.
 As so many lives are impacted, so many people displaced, we will continue our work towards ending poverty by doing as much as we can to eradicate it from happening to our neighbors.